adon-cloudcannon/landing-page-test/src/collections/ssg-pages/git-based-cms.md

                 - _bookshop_name: simple/text-block
                   content:
                     text_markdown: >-
-                      The Git-based CMS stays in sync with your Git repository and provides an intuitive GUI for managing the content in these files without needing any Git or web development knowledge.
+                      Here at CloudCannon, we believe in the power of Git — as a content repository, as a robust source management tool, and most importantly, as a publishing workflow.
+Our Git-based CMS stays in sync with your Git repository and provides an intuitive GUI for managing the content in these files without needing any Git or web development knowledge.
 With Git at the core of the workflow, developers and content editors can collaborate closely